ripter/js13k/README.md

 # js13k

+# FAILED: Not finished in time for JS13k.
+In the middle of this project I had to completely change the game I was building because the first version was not fun.
+This contributed to me being unable to finish in time for JS13k 2023.

+---

 While developing this game, I kept adjusting the State Acrchitecture pattern until I stumbled upon a pattern I'm calling Async State Flow.
 It's the reducer pattern with less boilerplate, perfect for a small jam.

----

 # AsyncStateFlow